wangfanfff/RiboCode/readme.md

 The maximum length of the coding sequence (CDS) should not exceed 4500.
 The current environment supports HEK293T, A549, and BJ.
 Support for additional environments will be added gradually.

-Following these instructions, you can obtain the ribosome profiling (RPF) expression value for a specific CDS sequence in a particular environment.
+Following these instructions, you can obtain the predicted translation level of mRNA for a specific CDS sequence in a particular cellular environment.

 - **RiboDecode**